KevinRamos19/Human-Computer-Interaction-Poject/README.md

-Ramos,Mark Kevin I.
+Ramos,Mark Kevin I.   CS 3103

-This final project is Personal Website

-and Life as Working Student
+This final project is Personal Website and Life as Working Student